tupuni/polynesianoutliersvoyaging/README.md

 Please cite this compendium as:

-> Authors, (2022). *Compendium of R code and data for Title of your
-> paper goes here*.
+> A. Hermann, (2022). *Artefact geochemistry demonstrates long-distance voyaging in the Polynesian Outliers*.
 Accessed 15 Sep 2022.
 Online at
 > <https://doi.org/xxx/xxx>

 ## Contents